da4all/da4all.github.io/_pages/testing2.md

 ---
 layout: page
-permalink: /testing2/
+permalink: /student-showcase/
-title: Student Showcase Testing
+title: Student Showcase
-description:
+description: This page showcases student data advocacy projects to demonstrate the types and potentials of projects afforded by the resources in the Data Advocacy for All Toolkit.
-nav: false
+nav: true
-nav_order:
+nav_order: 6
 ---

 <style>